 5. Changes in Appearance and Balance When Someone is Drinking too Much

 When someone drinks too much, it can lead to malnutrition.
-It causes them to lose interest in eating healthy foods, causing them to lack nutrition.
+It causes them to lose interest in eating healthy foods, which lacks nutrition.
 They can lose weight quickly and often get tired after doing simple tasks.

 Additionally, the person’s skin might change severely.
 You might notice they have red palms, a flushed face, and spidery veins throughout the body.
 Due to liver inflammation, part of their skin might also turn pale yellow.